justxi/rocm/README.md

 -> https://github.com/RadeonOpenCompute/ROCm

-**Attention: With version 2.x of ROCm the ebuilds will be renamed to comply with the Gentoo naming rules.
-All ebuilds which are not in the official Gentoo tree are highly experimental, but please report all problems here if you tried it.**
+**Attention: With version 2.x of ROCm the ebuilds will be renamed to comply with the Gentoo naming rules.**
+**Please report all problems here first, if you tried one or more ebuilds.**

-Ebuilds tested in this repository (2019-04-15):
+The following table shows all ebuilds tested in this repository (2019-04-15):

 |Ebuild|Version|State|in Gentoo portage|
 |---|---|---|---|